CWiesbaum/vsc-podman/README.md

 vagrant up
 ```

+The resulting VirtualBox contains the following software:
+ - podman
+ - podman-compose
+ - Java (8, 11, 16)
+ - aliases for podman to docker and podman-compose to docker-compose

-In order to refine the basic box to your needs, you can add your required software an configurations using ansible.
+In order to refine the basic box to your needs, you can add your required software and configurations using ansible.

 To configure VSC for development, follow their instructions: [Remote SSH Development](https://code.visualstudio.com/docs/remote/ssh)